Self-Love is Not Positivity, Rainbows and Butterflies

 Of course.
 It’s painful.

-But in order to heal and live our lives more fully, you have to begin to listen closely in those moments – what are you supposed to learn about yourself?
+But in order to heal and live our lives more fully, you have to begin to listen closely in those moments – what is this situation or person showing me about myself?
 And then, when possible, find compassion for the part of you that’s hurting.